How To Hire As A Startup

 Using recruitment agencies for niche or challenging roles is a common way to go.
 They have a deep network of professionals and focus on a particular specialism.
 Also, you only have to pay on success (if using them on a contingency basis).

 They are not cheap, and you cannot always control how well they tell your story.
 It is crucial to pick an agency that you feel can be a true business partner and represent you and your brand within the market.
-There are lots to choose from out there, and all have very different styles of working from just firing over CVs for you to review to others who take the time to understand you, the organisation, your requirements and will take control over the whole process from sourcing, arranging technical assessments, scheduling interviews and then onboarding and retention.
+There are lots to choose from out there, and all have very different styles of working from just firing over CVs for you to review to others who take the time to understand you, the organisation, and your requirements and will take control over the whole process from sourcing, arranging technical assessments, scheduling interviews and then onboarding and retention.

 Hiring your own internal talent resourcer offers you control of costs and your message, but there are other factors to consider.
 Can you justify the headcount?
 It would be best if you also were sure there were enough vacancies to fill over a long-term period.